Self-isolation support payments

 Can I help someone else make an application, or make an application on their behalf?

-You can help someone else fill out an application or fill out an application on their behalf.
+You can help someone else fill in an application or fill in an application on their behalf.
 However, you cannot receive payments on behalf of someone else.
 Payments will only be made to the person who has been asked to self-isolate by NHS Test and Trace.

 What do I need to do?